 With a population of around 27K, it holds an unbelievable number of 40 churches from different time periods.
 Each one representing the rich architectural heritage of the Eastern Orthodox world and its development over time.

 Just from entering the Nesebar city, you get that strange feeling like you’re entering some other dimension.
 The feeling gets stronger when you walk down the ancient stone pavements that look like they haven’t changed for centuries.
 I remember wearing these Roman-style sandals, unwittingly, and my dad joked around saying I’m wearing the same shoes and walking the same paths as old Romans used to.

 We just wandered aimlessly like we usually do on our travels.
 To my surprise, it was quite easy to find a place to park our car.
 Even though the place was crowded I was still expecting more tourists.

 We visited the most famous churches and their ruins and from time to time I actually forgot where and when I am.

 Such an out of this world experience.

 It was very easy to find major tourist attractions.
 All we had to do was follow the crowd.
-This way we got to see Church of Christ Pantokrator, Church of St. Stephen or my favourite the ruin of Church of St. Sophia where I took this photograph:
+This way we got to see the Church of Christ Pantokrator, Church of St. Stephen, or my favorite the ruin of Church of St. Sophia where I took this photograph: